BlackFrog1/earthenterprise.doc/Development:-Release-Process.md

     Use the principles of [semantic versioning](http://semver.org/) to select the new release number.

+2. **Create the first release candidate tag**
+    Create the first release candidate tag from latest commit on master.
+    The tag should be `X.Y.Z-RC1` where `X.Y.Z` is the version number.

+    Use git annotated tags for creating tags, so we can keep track of who made the tag.
+(If you don't use annotated tags, then GitHub will report the author of the tag as the author of the last commit, rather than the user who created the tag.)

+    Example:
+    ```bash
+    $ git checkout master
+    $ git tag -a 5.2.5-RC1 -m "Open GEE 5.2.5 Release candidate 1"
+    $
+    ```

-2. **Create release branch**
+3. **Create release branch**

     Create a release branch named `release_X.Y.Z` where `X.Y.Z` is the release number.
-This branch should point to the last commit on master that will be included in the release.
+This branch should be based on the RC1 tag you just created in the previous step.

+    Example:
+    ```bash
+    $ git checkout -b release_5.2.5 5.2.5-RC1
+    $
+    ```

-3. **Update version number**
+4. **Update version number**

     The following files need to be updated with the latest version number.
     Commit these updates to the release branch.